cfdcoach/foamTools/README.md

 Usage
 1. plotResidual: plot residuals graphically on-the-fly

+Requirement: gnuplot

 ```
 plotResidual <logfile> <parameter1> <parameter2> ... <parameterN>
 ```
-If you want to terminate the plot, execute the command as the last line printed on the screen.
+If you want to stop plotting, execute the command as the last line printed on the screen.